Muszkamus/React-Course/Notes/Notes.md

 1. A component is like a blueprint for a piece of UI that will eventually exist on the screen.
 When we "use" a component, React creates a component instance, which is like an actual physical manifestation of a component, containining props, state, and more.
 A component instance, when rendered, will return a React elemenet.
 2. Rendering only means calling component functions and caluclating what DOM elements need to be inserted, deleted, or updated.
 It has nothing to do with writing to the DOM.
 Therefore, each time a component instance is rendered and re-rendered, the function is called again.
 3. Only the initial app render and state updates can cause a render, which happens for the entire application, not just one single component.
 4. When a component instance get re-rendered, all its children will get re-rendered as well.
-This doesnt mean that all children will get updated in the DOM, thanks to reconciliation, which checks which elements have actually changed between two renders.
+This doesn't mean that all children will get updated in the DOM, thanks to reconciliation, which checks which elements have actually changed between two renders.
 But all this re-rendering can still have an impact on performance.
 5. Diffing is how React decides which DOM elements need to be added or modified.
 If, between renders, a certain React element stays at the same position in the element tree, the corresponding DOM element and component state will stay the same.
 If the element changed to a different position, or if it’s a different element type, the DOM element and state will be destroyed and rebuilt.
 6. Giving elements a key prop allows React to distinguish between multiple component instances.
 When a key stays the same across renders, the element is kept in the DOM.
 This is why we need to use keys in lists.
 When we change the key between renders, the DOM element will be destroyed and rebuilt.
 We use this as a trick to reset state.
 7. Never declare a new component inside another component!
 Doing so will re-create the nested component every time the parent component re-renders.
 React will always see the nested component as new, and therefore reset its state each time the parent state is updated.